pnbruckner/homeassistant-config/docs/life360.md

 where `<config>` is your Home Assistant configuration directory.

+>__NOTE__: Previous releases required two different life360.py files to be installed.
+That is no longer required.
+There is just the one indicated above now.

 Then add the desired configuration.
 Here is an example of a typical configuration:
 ```yaml
 device_tracker: